Is a resume the same as a Curriculum Vitae or CV?

 European CVs are printed on A4 paper measuring 8.27 x 11.69 inches.
 American CVs, however, are printed on ‘letter paper’.

 US resumes are printed in an 8.5 x 11 inch ‘letter paper.’
-A4 paper is recommended for resumes in Singapore.
+A4 paper is recommended for resumes in some places.

 References and Testimonials